-(1) development of competitive

-markets; (2) deployment of advanced

-telecommunications infrastructure in

-all markets; (3) encouragement of

-technological innovation; (4) use of
+(1) development of competitive markets; (2) deployment of advanced telecommunications infrastructure in all markets; (3) encouragement of technological innovation; (4) use of deregulation, lesser regulation and/or forbearance; and (5) affordable access for essential public institutions.

 Many conflicts among public policy goals come to the fore in Section 706 of the 1996 Act, "Advanced Telecommunications Incentives."